Euphorbia corollata (Flowering Spurge)

 Euphorbia corollata (Flowering Spurge) on 9-1-19, #620-28.

-Flowers are visited and pollinated by a number of species or bees, butterflies, and flies.
 Cattle and other mammals avoid eating this plant because of its toxic latex sap.
 However, birds, including Wild Turkey, Greater Prairie Chicken, Bobwhite Quail, Mourning Dove, and Horned Lark eat the seeds.

 I have enjoyed photographing and learning about the many wildflowers growing on the family farm and in other areas.
-The farm in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street, and Benton and Johnson aren’t far away).
 I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the page.
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at thebelmontrooster@yahoo.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.